What KPIs can you use to measure the performance of your supply chain?

 Availability is closely linked to storage.
 It refers to the proportion of active part numbers immediately available to customers.
 It can therefore be used to assess the availability of products in stock at time T.

-This KPI helps you monitor the readiness of your products and reduces the risks of stockouts.
-If inventory levels for a specific product are low, you can decide to replenish it to ensure availability.
+This KPI enables you to measure the availability of your products and helps reduce the risk of stock-outs.
+If a product’s stock is low, you may decide to replenish it to ensure availability.

-Logically, you would want to ensure that your most critical products are available, thus assessing the necessary safety stock to maintain this availability.
+Logically, you’ll want to make sure that the most important products are available, so you’ll want to assess the safety stock needed to ensure availability.

-From a cost-control perspective, the goal is to find the right balance by addressing the following question: How can you optimize your availability rate while reducing (or not increasing) your inventory levels?
+With a view to controlling costs, you need to find the right balance, by answering the following question: how can you optimize your availability rate while reducing (or not increasing) your stock levels?

 Breakage rate

-When dealing with perishable goods, another metric comes into play: the breakage rate.
+When you sell perishable products, another indicator comes into play: the breakage rate.

-Breakage refers to all products that a store could not sell or only sold below the “normal” price.
-On average, it is estimated that one in every seven fresh products delivered to stores expires before it can be sold.
-The cost of breakage and its impact on revenue and store profits are substantial.
+Scrap refers to all the products that the store has not been able to sell, or has not been able to sell at its “normal” price.
+On average, it is estimated that one out of every 7 fresh products delivered to stores expires before being sold.
+The cost of breakage and its impact on store sales and earnings are considerable.

-Consequently, a trade-off is necessary between customer availability and breakage.
-Increasing availability for perishable products might raise your breakage rate.
-However, if you reduce availability, you risk losing sales and margin.
+As a result, a trade-off is necessary between customer availability and breakage.
+If you increase availability on perishable products, you risk increasing your breakage rate.
+But if you degrade your availability, you lose sales and margin.

-Here again, the strategy involves finding a balance, but this time considering three factors: inventory levels, availability rate, and breakage rate.
+Here again, we enter into a logic of equilibrium, but this time with 3 factors: stock level, availability rate and breakage rate.

 Supplier order compliance